IowaComputerGurus/netcore.utilities.email.resend/README.md

 ![](https://img.shields.io/nuget/v/icg.netcore.utilities.email.resend.svg) ![](https://img.shields.io/nuget/dt/icg.netcore.utilities.email.resend.svg)

-This library provides an easy to use implementation of Resend based email delivery.
-This abstraction with proper interfaces allows email implementation inside of your project with little effort and easy to manage integration, and boasts features such as automatic environment name appending as well as robust email templates.
+This library provides an easy-to-use implementation of Resend-based email delivery.
+This abstraction with proper interfaces allows email implementation inside of your project with little effort and easy-to-manage integration, and boasts features such as automatic environment name appending as well as robust email templates.

 This package depends on the ICG.NetCore.Utilities.Email project for template implementation